strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 All is well until we move our highest tier cluster, A.
 The move to Strimzi 0.44 revealed a configuration issue.
 We think we know what the issue is and how to fix it, but as this is a critical cluster we need to roll back and make sure all the dependant services are running correctly.
-In this setup the roll back is a simple label change:
+In this setup the roll back is a simple label change, remembering to pause reconciliation before and unpause after:

 ```shell
 kubectl -n kafka label --overwrite kafka kafka-a strimzi-resource-selector=strimzi-0-43-0